chun-chih-lin/gr-pydatabase/README.md

 # gr-pydatabase
-Custom module for gnuradio connects to several databases
+Custom module for gnuradio connects to several databases This is also the same project that I used for frequency hopping demo for VIPR-GS

 # Python verison
 The repository reqiures python3.6 or later version.